 The Languages Spoken in Japan: A Guide for Global Businesses

-Did you know that there are over 80 regional languages spoken in Japan?
+Did you know that Japan is home to many regional dialects and several minority or endangered languages, reflecting the country’s complex linguistic and cultural landscape.
 Yes, it’s true!
 Japan is an island country with 6,852 islands, which explains its many languages.
 It’s a fascinating aspect of this island nation that sets it apart from many others.

 Although 99.2% of Japanese people speak Japanese, there are other lesser-spoken languages in Japan, including Miyako, Amami, Hachijo, the Ainu language, and more.